junweihsu/TRACE/README.md

 `vmd -e /path/to/TRACE/visualize.tcl`

 > By default, the script [`visualize.tcl`](./visualize.tcl) assumes the required files are in the current working directory (`./`).
+> Note: You may encounter a Segmentation fault (core dumped).
+If this occurs, try running the command multiple times.
 ![TRACE Visual Example](TRACE-visual.PNG)

 ## 3. File Format